 “We want assurances that the latest support announced by the Chancellor will be made available for the childcare sector.
 Nurseries and the workforce were already struggling due to chronic underfunding.
 This new furlough support needs to be made available so they are able to cover their staffing costs when they are made to close.
 This is essential to make sure these settings can remain open and can continue to provide a vital service.”

-The scheme will begin on 1 November and will be available for six months, with a review point in January.
+The expanded Job Support Scheme will begin on 1 November and will be available for six months, with a review point in January.

 The full press release on the government’s official website can be found here.